Limestone University Honor Pledge

-As a Limestone College student, I agree to refrain from academic misconduct, as defined in Section III of Limestone College’s Policies and Procedures for Academic Conduct in The Gaslight Student Handbook.
-I further understand that there are serious consequences for academic misconduct, outlined in Section VI of Limestone College’s Policies and Procedures for Academic Conduct.
+As a Limestone University student, I agree to refrain from academic misconduct, as defined in Section III of Limestone University’s Policies and Procedures for Academic Conduct in The Gaslight Student Handbook.
+I further understand that there are serious consequences for academic misconduct, outlined in Section VI of Limestone University’s Policies and Procedures for Academic Conduct.

 Limestone's first male graduate was Madison Sarratt, Class of 1906.
 He later was Vice Chancellor of Vanderbilt University, and a building on that campus is named in his honor.

 - Academic misconduct may include but is not limited to the following:

 - Plagiarism, or the failure to properly credit the work of another person, thereby allowing others to assume that the work is original,

 - Collaborating by allowing another student to copy work which has been created by the collaborating student himself/herself,

 - Purchasing a paper from services or from other students and submitting it as one’s own work,